Undergraduate Degree in English

 Accelerated Master's Program

-The Department of English invites undergraduate students at Duquesne to earn a Master of Arts degree in only four semesters.
+The Department of English invites undergraduate students at Duquesne to earn a Master of Arts degree in only five years.
 MORE

 If you are interested in learning English as a Second Language, please visit the ESL website.